Who Can Officiate Weddings in Vermont?

 About American Marriage Ministries

+We are American Marriage Ministries, an IRS Certified 501c3 Non-Profit Church with the mission to empower people of all backgrounds to officiate weddings.
 American Marriage Ministries was founded on July 4th of 2009 in Washington State.
-In that time we have ordained over 775,389 ministers all across the United States.
+In that time we have ordained over 1,014,341 ministers all across the United States.
 To join our nationwide community of AMM ministers, you simply need to agree to our three simple tenets:

 - All people, regardless of race, gender, or sexual orientation, have the right to marry.